Study: Use of Unregulated Synthetic Cannabinoid Products Falls Following Marijuana Legalization - NORML

 NORML’s Armentano added, “Amending outdated and discriminatory drug testing policies for cannabis, as several states and municipalities have wisely begun to do, will likely drive consumer demand for these unregulated products down even further, thereby providing additional public health and safety benefits.”

-Full text of the study, “Synthetic cannabinoid poisonings and access to the legal cannabis market: findings from US national poison centre data 2016–2019,” appears in the Journal of Clinical Toxicology.
+Full text of the study, “Synthetic cannabinoid poisonings and access to the legal cannabis market: findings from US national poison center data 2016–2019,” appears in the Journal of Clinical Toxicology.